 My affiliation with the William Pitt Sotheby's International Realty brokerage firm allows for top placement in leading online venues.
 In addition, with the heritage of the Sotheby's branding, there are additional tools that allow for global exposure.
 I will be happy to go over these advantages in person with you.
 All listings are professional photographed.
 I can share examples of previous listings.

-Question:I currently own a townhome and need to get into a single family home.
+Question:I currently own a townhome and am now ready to get into a single family home.
 Can you be of assistance?

 I have experience with clients that have outgrown their townhome.
 I typically like to get into their townhome first to get give them an idea of the value so they get continue to budget.
 Moving up clients then should get a list together of what they are looking for a new home and look at a few homes to see they would be suitable for their needs.
 From there, we should decide on listing their townhome.
 Most sellers will not entertain an offer on their home unless the buyer's townhome is on the market & has an accepted offer.
 It is also important to get preapproved early.

 Question: What do you think about having an open house?

 An open house is an additional tool to get publicity and exposure to your home.
-I have never had a client sell their home as a direct result of an open house.
+I have never had a client sell their home as a direct result of an open house but you never know.
 Several of my recent sellers have not been comfortable with the idea of letting strangers into their home that are not accompanied by their real estate agent or myself.
 Some buyers may feel the urgency to bid sooner if they see a lot of people looking at the house.
 It is your decision as the homeowner if you would like one or possibility allow one down the road if the initial marketing fails to bring forth an offer.

 Question: Should we invest in further improvements to help us sell the house?